venopyX/newtabplus/README.md

 - Seamlessly continue playback across browsing sessions
 - Access your video library with a single click on the YouTube icon

+### 🔖 Bookmark Management

+- Organize bookmarks with a intuitive folder structure
+- Add custom tags to categorize and quickly find your links
+- Powerful search capabilities across all your saved bookmarks
+- Clean, modern interface with list and grid views for easy navigation
+- Import and export functionality to backup your bookmark collection

 ### 📅 Timed Tab Recall

 - Schedule tabs to open at specific times